 Obstacle: I don't have time to cook

-We all have days when we just can't get home in time to make meals.
+We all have days when we are too busy to make meals.
 Here are some tips to overcome time crunches.

 Tip 1.
 Prepare foods ahead of time.
 While making one meal, slice extra onions, dice extra peppers, cook extra brown rice or whole-wheat noodles and marinate meat so that they're ready to use for the next night's meal.

 Tip 2.
 Take short cuts.
 Use pre-cut vegetables, bagged salads, canned or frozen beans and lentils and pre-grated cheese.

 Tip 3.
 Make double batches of your favourite recipes on weekends and freeze them.
 Defrost in the refrigerator overnight, heat and serve for an instant supper during the busy week.

 Tip 4.
 While roasting one meal in the oven, throw in some sweet potatoes, beets and squash in another roasting pan.
 When cooked, cool and store the roasted vegetables in the fridge for next night's meal.

 Tip 5.
 Cook stews, soups and casseroles in a crock pot.
 The food will stay heated and be ready to eat when family members arrive home.